 Varied Thrushes forage on the ground, periodically moving to higher perches in the understory to sing or move between foraging sites.
 Males reach the breeding grounds before females and start singing to establish territories.
 They have several threat displays, beginning by cocking the tail, turning it toward an intruder, and lowering the wings.
 If the adversary remains, the displaying bird will face off, lowering its head, raising and fanning the tail, and spreading its wings out to its side.
 Occasionally, males peck at or lock bills with each other.
 While squabbling over territory or chasing away nest intruders, they may dive and swoop through dense vegetation, sometimes hitting branches along the way.
 Males may also defend small sites around bird feeders in the winter, though females seem to use alternative feeding sites to avoid competition.
 Varied Thrushes are thought to establish monogamous breeding pairs, but how long the birds stay together is not known.

 Varied Thrushes are fairly common, but their populations declined by 2.2 percent between 1966 and 2010, resulting in a cumulative decline of 62 percent, according to the North American Breeding Bird Survey.
 Partners in Flight estimates a global breeding population of 20 million with 82 percent spending some part of the year in the U.S., 32 percent in Canada, and 3 percent wintering in Mexico.
-The species rates an 11 out of 20 on the Continental Concern Score.
+The species rates an 11 out of 20 on the Partners in Flight Continental Concern Score.
 Varied Thrush are a U.S.-Canada Stewardship species, and the 2014 State of the Birds Report lists it as a Common Bird in Steep Decline.
 Because Varied Thrush live in mature and old-growth forests containing very large trees, logging and forest fragmentation can cause habitat loss that reduces their numbers.
 They don’t tend to live in forest patches smaller than about 40 acres.
 Around human habitation, Varied Thrushes have proven very vulnerable to window strikes as well as predation by domestic and feral cats and collisions with cars.
 Varied Thrushes may benefit from reserves that have been established to protect the Northern Spotted Owl.